How do we look at each other?

 How do we allow ourselves to be seen?
 How do our bodies shape the ways we perceive the world around us?
 Can we change how we see others?

-The Way You Look (At Me) Tonight is a social sculpture-a sensory journey, for two performers and audience.
-Developed in collaboration with noted author and philosopher of perception Dr. Alva Noë, leading UK disabled artist Claire Cunningham and international choreographer and performer Jess Curtis dance, sing, tell stories and ask questions combining performance, original music, and video to wrestle (sometimes literally) with important questions about our habits and practices of perceiving each other and the world.
+The Way You Look (at me) Tonight is a social sculpture-a sensory journey, for two performers and audience.
+Developed in collaboration with noted author and philosopher of perception Dr. Alva Noë, disabled artist Claire Cunningham (Scotland) and international choreographer and performer Jess Curtis (Berlin / San Francisco) dance, sing, tell stories and ask questions combining performance, original music, and video to wrestle (sometimes literally) with important questions about our habits and practices of perceiving each other and the world.

 In collaboration video artist Yoann Trellu, composer Matthias Herrmann, dramaturge Luke Pell, set and costume designer Michiel Keuper and lighting designer Christopher Copland, they perform an evening-length duet that excavates their own ways of seeing each other-as a man and a woman of different ages, bodies and backgrounds.
 In 2005 Curtis was the choreographer who first introduced Cunningham to movement, leading to her career as a choreographer in her own right.
 Now a decade later they return to work together to co-create The Way You Look (At Me) Tonight.